Isaiah 27 & 28

 “Now we exhort you, brethren, warn those who are unruly, comfort the fainthearted, uphold the weak, be patient with all.”

 In our ministry to others, including our personal ministry to friends and family, we need to be sensitive to their needs.
 There are times when warnings and rebuke are needed, but there are other times when those around us need to be comforted, encouraged or strengthened.
-And at all times, we are to demonstrate God’s patience.
+And at all times, we are to demonstrate God’s love and patience.

 Featured Resources on Kindle or in Books: